-The book concludes with Blake sheltering inside his home in Russia amid the coronavirus pandemic.
-He never regretted his actions.
-Instead, he reminisced and enjoyed the life in exile he made for himself, despite the grave damage he caused so many others.
-He died at the age of 98 in 2020, A life wrought with treachery, lies, deceit, and betrayal.
+The book concludes with Blake sheltering inside his home in Russia during the coronavirus pandemic.
+He never expressed regret for his actions.
+Instead, he reminisced and enjoyed the life he had built in exile, despite the grave damage he had caused to so many others.
+He died at the age of 98 in 2020-a life defined by treachery, lies, deceit, and betrayal.

-In an era of strategic competition, it behooves U.S. and allied leaders, military officials, academics, and industry partners to pay attention to historical vignettes like Blake's.
+In an era of strategic competition, U.S. and allied leaders, military officials, academics, and industry partners should pay attention to historical vignettes like Blake's.
 Aggrieved trusted insiders pose a significant threat to national security.
-Indeed, espionage cases continue to make the news, ranging from U.S. Naval personnel selling secrets to China to the Special Agent in Charge of the New York FBI Counterintelligence Division conspiring to violate U.S. sanctions against Russia.
-While these spies have been caught and made the news, what should be concerning for all leaders and security professionals are the ones who remain unnoticed and unreported.
-Only through effective leadership, persistence and vigilant counterintelligence activities and counter-insider threat programs will the United States be successful in detecting, identifying, and countering threats like these.
-As both a learning tool and espionage classic, Spies, Lies, and Exile is an excellent addition to a counterintelligence practitioner's bookshelf.
+Indeed, espionage cases continue to make headlines, from U.S. naval personnel selling secrets to China to the Special Agent in Charge of the New York FBI Counterintelligence Division conspiring to violate U.S. sanctions against Russia.
+While these spies have been caught, what should concern leaders and security professionals the most are those who remain undetected and unreported.

+Only through effective leadership, persistence, and vigilant counterintelligence activities and counter-insider threat programs can the United States successfully detect, identify, and counter threats like these.
+As both a learning tool and an espionage classic, Spies, Lies, and Exile is an excellent addition to a counterintelligence practitioner's bookshelf.